Growth Promoters In Broiler Chicken Pose Serious Health Risks To Consumers - UrduPoint

 He emphasizes the importance of choosing organic or free-range poultry chicken to minimize the risk of health issues associated with conventional poultry farming practices.

-He advised to take precautions when purchasing poultry products adding that buy from reputable sources, check for certifications, and ensure proper handling and cooking of these products.
+He advised to take precautions when purchasing poultry products, adding that to buy from reputable sources, check for certifications, and ensure proper handling and cooking of these products.

 Recent Stories